matter-labs/zksync-era/validium_mode_example/README.md

 zk && zk clean --all && zk init --validium-mode && zk server
 ```

-> [!IMPORTANT] Make sure that the flag `--validium-mode` is present when initilizing the server.
+> [!IMPORTANT] Make sure that the flag `--validium-mode` is present when initializing the server.

 This will set up the Ethereum node with the validium contracts, and also define an `env` var which the server will pick
 up in order to run as a validium node.